ByLaws

 The roles and responsibilities of Kids Living Well are:

-• To Promote, Implement and Maintain the Travis County Children’s Mental Health Plan
+• To develop, promote, implement, and update the Travis County Plan for Children’s Mental Health and Substance Misuse;

 Article VI-Membership and Organization